Dr Marc Bailey

 I originally completed my undergraduate medical training in Leeds graduating MB ChB with honours in 2008 having also completed an intercalated BSc in Anatomy (First Class Hons).
 Following this, I undertook the Academic Foundation Programme rotation in vascular medicine & surgery in West Yorkshire before securing an NIHR Academic Clinical Fellowship in Vascular Surgery within the Yorkshire & Humber School of Surgery (2010-2012).
 I obtained a PGCert in Medical Research at the University of Leeds in 2011 alongside my MRCS from the Royal College of Surgeons of England, London.

 I was awarded a BHF Clinical Research Training Fellowship to fund my PhD in the lab of Professor David Beech within the Faculty of Biological Sciences in Leeds in 2012 focussed on ion channels in vascular disease.
 In 2015/2016 I was the national Circulation Foundation / Royal College of Surgeons of England Surgeon Scientist Fellow moving back to the School of Medicine and was appointed as a University Academic Fellow / Honorary NIHR Academic Clinical Lecturer in Vascular Surgery in 2016.
-I have held a variety of external research grants (MRC, BHF, EPSRC) and in 2018 was awarded a BHF Intermediate Clinical Research Fellowship.
+I have held a variety of external research grants (MRC, BHF, EPSRC), in 2018 I was awarded a BHF Intermediate Clinical Research Fellowship and in 2019 was appointed Associate Professor of Vascular Medicine.

 - LICAMM Action Group Lead for Communications, Events & Alumni